VGP/vgp-phase1/README.md

 2. 44 RefSeq assemblies have an added **chrMT** sequence from the GenBank assembly
 3. 124 RefSeq has removed the **chrMT** sequence that was in the GenBank assembly
 4. 31 assemblies have the same count of sequences, but each one has a unique **chrMT** sequence

+## To Do List:
+- common names need to be coordinated between UCSC names and the names from the spreadsheet.
+We have a lot of different names right now, in general Erich's spreadsheet names will most likely prevail.